reactiveui/Fusillade/README.md

 }
 ```

-Then, create an `HttpClient` with the given handler:
+To use them, just create an `HttpClient` with the given handler:

 ```cs
 var client = new HttpClient(NetCache.UserInitiated);